The Endangered Florida Panther

 For years, Florida Panthers flourished throughout the eastern United States.
 Unfortunately, humans viewed them as a threat; therefore, they began to hunt and trap them.
 By the mid-1950s, these beautiful cats almost became extinct.
 By 1967, the U.S. Department of the Interior classified them as endangered.
 Unfortunately, humans still fear them today, which is why many programs that are trying to encourage the population growth is trying to address the social opposition to panthers.
 In 1981, the first Florida Panther Recovery Plan began by the Fish and Wildlife Service.
 Since then, we have seen some growth in the number of them in the wild.

-Unfortunately, the greatest threat to these large cats still remains.
+Unfortunately, the greatest threat to these large cats remains.
 This greatest threat is the severely decreasing habitat.
-As a result of the loss of habitable land, there are a lot of dangers that have arisen, which would not normally be there.
-Let's not forget the diseases and causes of death that would happen even in the most accommodating habitats, such as catfights, rabies that they can get from feral hogs, feline distemper, feline leukemia, and Feline AIDS, as well as the occasional parasite, such as tapeworm, hookworm, ringworm etc.
+As a result of the loss of habitable land, there are a lot of dangers that have arisen, which would not usually be there.
+They also have hazards that would be present even in the most accommodating circumstances such as catfights, rabies, feline distemper, feline leukemia, and Feline AIDS, as well as the occasional parasite, such as tapeworm, hookworm, ringworm, etc.

 In addition to these natural dangers, they have been subject to decreasing populations due to inbreeding.
 Inbreeding is dangerous to the population as a whole, because it results in congenital heart defects, decreases overall fitness, increases testicle abnormalities and abnormal semen, etc.

 Also, they are living closer and closer to human civilization.
 Although illegal hunting is rare in Florida, collisions with motor vehicles are on the rise.
-In addition to decreasing land, there are decreasing numbers of prey available to them.
-As humans move in, their prey moves out, which causes them to have to hunt for longer periods of time, which can result in undernourishment, starvation, and overall poor health.
+In addition to decreasing land, there are reduced numbers of prey available to them.
+As humans move in, their prey moves out, which causes them to have to hunt for more extended periods, which can result in undernourishment, starvation, and overall poor health.

 15 Florida Panthers Killed